jdkato/jdkato.github.io/_posts/2016-08-30-identifying-the-language-of-source-code-.markdown

   </div>
 </div>

-I also performed a head-to-head comparison between cypher, the work published by Klein et. al., SourceClassifier (the PHP port) and lang-detector on the [Computer Language Benchmarks Game](https://github.com/nbraud/benchmarksgame) (Heres' work was not tested because it is not free to use).
+I also performed a head-to-head comparison between codetype, the work published by Klein et. al., SourceClassifier (the PHP port) and lang-detector on the [Computer Language Benchmarks Game](https://github.com/nbraud/benchmarksgame) (Heres' work was not tested because it is not free to use).

 <table class = "table">
    <caption>Computer Language Benchmarks Game</caption>